Oil giant Shell says it needs oil output to fund green shift

 But oil and gas is not just a legacy business.
 Shell wants to develop new oilfields including Cambo in the North Sea which it hopes will produce 170 million barrels of oil a year.

-I asked him: How does he justify that?
+How does he justify that?

 Mr van Beurden says the decision on the Cambo oilfield is ultimately one for government but says it makes no sense to substitute UK resources for foreign imports to satisfy domestic demand.